Instance-Adaptive Video Compression: Improving Neural Codecs by Training on the Test Set: Results

-\paragraph{Rate composition} It is remarkable that InstA consistently improves the rate-distortion performance of neural models despite having to send updates for millions of neural network parameters.
-We investigate this low rate overhead in Appendix~\ref{app:ablations}.
-We find that the spike-and-slab prior is crucial: compared to Gaussian coding, it allows us to save around 7.5 bits per parameter.
+It is remarkable that InstA consistently improves the rate-distortion performance of neural models despite having to send updates for millions of neural network parameters.
+We investigate this low rate overhead by estimating how the update prior affects the bitrate.
+We find that the spike-and-slab prior is indeed crucial for the low rate overhead: compared to Gaussian coding, it allows us to save around 7.5 bits per parameter (see Appendix~\ref{app:ablations}).

 InstA learns to distribute bits on model updates and latents.
 The optimal trade-off generally depends on the bitrate, the size of the model and latent code, and on the test data: we expect that for strongly out-of-distribution data, more bits will be spent on model updates.
+We show the learned bit distribution in Fig.~\ref{fig:bitrate_ablation}.
 Indeed we find that in almost all cases, less than $1\%$ of the total rate is spent on model updates, while for the animated sequences from the Big Buck Bunny video between $1\%$ and $3\%$ of the total bitrate are invested in model updates.
-We provide more details in Appendix~\ref{app:ablations}.